FyraLabs/gtk-rlottie-rs/README.md

 to build the clib, run `make`

-referenced https://gitlab.gnome.org/malureau/rdw a lot for the clib functionality, so big thanks
+referenced and used scripts from https://gitlab.gnome.org/malureau/rdw for a lot for the clib functionality, so big thanks